-A barrier to individuals accessing appropriate AT is health care providers' lack of knowledge and awareness of AT products and services.
-Awareness of the benefits and availability of high-quality AT devices and services can inform user decision-making, enable earlier and wider adoption, and have support for users in obtaining AT devices, and device trialling, training, and maintenance.
+- A barrier to individuals accessing appropriate AT is health care providers lack of knowledge and awareness of AT products and - services.
+19,41 Awareness is needed on the benefits and availability of high-quality AT devices and services to inform user decision- - 491 making, enable earlier and wider adoption, and have support for users in obtaining AT devices, and device trialing, training, and - 492 maintenance.

-The need for knowledge and awareness is echoed by informants who report seeing a knowledge gap in clinicians working outside the specific field of AT, which is seen to result in a lack of awareness to refer clients to AT services, or a lack of awareness on the implementation of AT solutions.
-With EADLs gaining greater market share from the consumer product segment, and because of the rapid pace of change in this field, it may be difficult for clinicians to stay current regarding the assortment of EADL options and how to integrate them.
-Consultation informants reported that the complexity of integration is a real problem, and that many clinicians are not confident in their abilities, which was thought to lead to clinicians avoiding AT altogether.

-Additionally, informants reported a lack of EADL education in allied health profession curricula, and as a result graduates are seen to have a limited knowledge of EADLs and ATs in general.

-Informants also reported a gap in client's awareness of the assortment of EADL options available.
-Furthermore, few opportunities to trial equipment is observed to contribute to limited product knowledge.

-Conversely, having the ability to show clients an assortment of EADLs (e.g., a demonstration suite) and permitting a trial before the commitment to a particular solution was reported to facilitate access and help clients be confident in their choice of device(s).
-In addition, developing classes to educate clients regarding the available technological options was observed to decrease fears around the technology.
+- 493 This is echoed by informants who report seeing a knowledge gap in clinicians working outside the specific field of AT, resulting in a - lack of awareness to refer clients to AT services, or a lack of awareness on the implementation of AT solutions.
+With EADLs gaining - 495 greater market share from the "consumer product" segment, and because of the rapid pace of change in this field, it is difficult for - 496 clinicians to stay current regarding the assortment of EADL options and how to integrate them.
+Consultation informants reported that - the complexity of integration is a real problem, and many clinicians are not confident in their abilities, therefore preferring to avoid the - 498 technology altogether. - 499 Additionally, informants reported a lack of EADL education in allied health profession curriculums, as a result, graduates have a - 500 limited knowledge of EADLs and ATs in general. - Informants also reported a gap in client's awareness of the assortment of EADL options available.
+Furthermore, few opportunities to - trial equipment contributes to limited product knowledge. - Conversely, having the ability to show clients an assortment of EADLs (e.g., a demonstration suite) and permitting a trial before the - 504 commitment to a particular solution facilitates access and helps clients be confident in their choice of device(s).
+In addition, - developing classes educating clients regarding the available technological options helps to decrease fears around the technology.